-Gay Straight Alliances (GSAs) are youth-led groups aimed at providing welcoming, inclusive opportunities for lesbian, gay, bisexual, transgender, queer, and two-spirit (LGBTQ2S+) students and their allies to socialize and support one another.
+Gay Straight Alliances (GSAs) are youth-led groups aimed at providing welcoming, inclusive opportunities for two-spirit, lesbian, gay, bisexual, transgender, queer, and all other sexual and gender minority (2SLGBTQ+) students and their allies to socialize and support one another.

 This project aims to center the voices and experiences of youth and facilitators of GSAs in Alberta, Canada.
 Towards this end, our objectives include:

 - To record, preserve, and showcase the oral histories of facilitators and members of GSAs through the creation of an online, open-access repository

 - To inform academic, community-based practitioner, educational, and non-profit organizations as to the lived experiences of 2SLGBTQ+ youth across the province